-Watch Chef Khaled and Emirates Bio Farm accepted our challenge to transform funny looking vegetables into a delicious treat.
-Here’s how you can join our mission to save 1/3.
+Last year in Ramadan, Chef Khaled and Emirates Bio accepted our challenge to transform funny looking vegetables into a delicious treat.
+Keep reading to see how they did this!

 While grocery shopping, have you ever passed over an oddly shaped potato?
 One that has a lot of bumps, and holes in which mud has gathered.
 “It’ll take too long to clean and peel,” you tell yourself.
 “Let someone else pick it up.”

 But then you also skip the tomato that doesn’t look red enough.
 And the carrots that are too thin and hairy.
 And the green pepper that looks too twisted.
 Someone else will take them too, right?

 Well, maybe not.
 It turns out a lot of people skip the funny looking foods when buying groceries, and this behaviour is actually contributing to food waste.

 Supermarkets know this and try to stock up on foods that are visually ‘correct’ looking to cut down on waste in their stores.
 But this just passes the burden on to farmers, who are stuck with wonky-looking foods.

 Some of this produce is used to make soups and other dishes, but most ends up as waste.
 Which makes very little sense, as they contain the same nutrient content and flavour as ‘good’ looking foods.